alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 ##At The Top##

 We made it to the top of Gray's Peak around 11:20 am.
-For some reason, I expected it to be more.. majestic.
+For some reason, I expected it to be more.. **majestic**.
 Where were the rays of light from heaven, the singing angels, and the friendly animals that ate from our palms?

 Instead, all we were greeted with were booming sounds of thunder from the rain clouds heading towards us.
 Nonetheless, the view was breathtaking and I couldn't have been more proud of us making it up there.